danx-uoft/codeSTACKr/README.md

 <h1 align="left">Timeline About Me </h1>

 - 🇨🇳 Born, raised, schooled  in China
-- 🇺🇸 Moved to the United States for school
+- 🇺🇸 Moved to United States for school
 - :canada: Moved to Canada for school
-- 🇺🇸 Moved back to United States
+- 🇺🇸 Moved back to United States to visit friends
+- :earth_asia: Looking for jobs anywhere in the world
 ---

 <h1 align="left">My Life</h1>